-The state of Gujarat dons a variety of kites on the eve of Uttarayan, the festival that marks the transition of winter into summer according to the Indian calendar.
-It also marks the beginning of the Harvest season.
-Uttarayan is such a massive celebration that these two days have been declared as public holidays.
-The International Kite Festival is among the most prominent festivals that are celebrated in this State.
+A festival that marks the transition of winter to summer and also the beginning of Harvest season.
+The International Kite Festival is among the most prominent festivals that are celebrated in Gujarat.
 Ahmedabad, where the main event takes place, becomes an abode for visitors from all over the world.
 During the week leading up to the International Kite Festival, the local markets are flooded with numerous kite buyers and kite sellers.
 The most popular kite market is the Patang Bazaar, which stays open for 24 hours a day during this festival.

-The International Kite Festival takes place on 14th January every year on the eve of Uttarayan or Makara Sankranti.
-It usually goes on until 15th January.
+The International Kite Festival takes place on the 6th January on the eve of Uttarayan or Makara Sankranti to 14 january 2020.

 Entry to International Kite Festival